 Once you decide to leave, you should unregister it.

 If you are a non-EU citizen and your country needs a Netherlands short-stay visa for up to 90 days, you need a Netherlands student visa.
 Some nationalities are free of Schengen short-stay visas.
 They can study in the Netherlands for up to 90 days.
 If you need a Schengen short-stay visa, then you have to apply for a student visa.
 The length of stay does not matter.

 Netherlands study permits

-The non-EU citizens that want to study in the Netherlands have to apply for either Residence permit (VVR), and Provisional Residence permit or Entry visa (MMV)
+The non-EU citizens that want to study in the Netherlands have to apply for either a Residence permit (VVR), and Provisional Residence permit, or Entry visa (MMV)

 A. Provisional Residence permit (MMV)